• Skip to primary navigation

 I cook 1/4 inch potato slices for 13 minutes at 400°.
 They come out lightly browned and perfectly soft in the middle.

-Air fryers can cook differently so a good rule of thumb is to cook your potatoes in 5 minute increments and check for doneness along the way.
+Air fryers can cook differently.
+A good rule of thumb is to cook your potatoes in 5 minute increments.
+Check for doneness along the way.
 When I check my potatoes after the second 5 minutes I know that they are close enough to done to only need 3 more minutes.
 Find the cooking time that makes the potatoes exactly how you like and then you can cook them that amount of time every time.

 That is what I love about cooking the most; I know that by trial and error I can make a dish just the way I like it.